RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 2. If a claim is made that "A is better than B" without reference to how or why A is better, the claim should be consistent with analysis of relevant product attributes.
 Relatedly, a win on one or two attributes is insufficient support for an overall preference claim.
 IV.
 Guidelines Specific to Parity or Superiority Claims
 A.   Parity claims
-1. Since the absence of statistical significance is sometimes incorrectly interpreted as evidence of product parity when, in fact, that outcome is best ascribed to insensitive testing, BCBSFs MR/BA department will carefully scrutinize methodological detail.
+1. Since the absence of statistical significance is sometimes incorrectly interpreted as evidence of product parity when, in fact, that outcome is best ascribed to insensitive testing, the client's research department should carefully scrutinize methodological detail.
 2. Large sample sizes, a minimum of 500, are suggested.
 3. Side-by-side comparisons made at centrally located testing sites are preferred.
 4. Results should reflect an equal split of respondents expressing a preference between the advertiser's and competitor's products.